If you are looking for vocal warm-up exercises that match the song you’re trying to sing perfectly, you’ll want to read this article.

 Though she may not be the best-selling jazz artist, Cassandra Wilson is considered by many to be the best living jazz singer.
 Her voice is perfect for it — rich, thoughtful, and focused.
-Notice at around 3:05, she begins to use pitch slides, perhaps to accentuate a
+Notice how around 3:05, she begins to use pitch slides.

-Louis Armstrong is so important to jazz music that most experts agree that it wouldn’t have been developed, or even survived, without his contributions.
-Now some voice scientists and physicians might point to a few voice pathologies in Louis: that unusually rough voice.
-But here we have a great example of a singer who loved what he did and knew how to make people feel happy and entertained.
+Louis Armstrong is so important to jazz music that most experts agree it wouldn’t have been developed, or even survived, without his contributions.
+Here we have a great example of a singer who loved what he did and knew how to make people feel happy and entertained.

 Tips & Vocal Exercises for Hip Hop Singers